Abstract-Dael/rock-bottom-privacy/README.md

     <p>We may retain certain data longer if required by law, such as transaction records for tax purposes or to comply with legal investigations.</p>

     <h2>7.
 Cookies and Tracking Technologies</h2>
-    <p><strong>Rock Bottom does NOT use cookies, analytics trackers, or advertising identifiers.</strong> We do not track your behavior, app usage patterns, or collect data for advertising purposes.</p>
+    <p><strong>Rock Bottom - Reset Your Life does NOT use cookies, analytics trackers, or advertising identifiers.</strong> We do not track your behavior, app usage patterns, or collect data for advertising purposes.</p>
     <p>The only "tracking" that occurs is:</p>
     <ul>
         <li>Calculating days elapsed since your journey start (stored locally on your device)</li>